SATYAKRISHNAVINJAMURI/machine_learning/README.md

 # machine_learning
-My implementation of Machine Learning Algorithms.
+My implementation of Machine Learning Algorithms starting from Gradient Descent.
+All in python.